ploiu/mock-server/README.md

 ## Why

 Several other applications, namely [Soap UI](https://www.soapui.org/) and [Postman](https://www.postman.com/) have mock servers built in.
-However SoapUI's interface is clunky and hard to setup.
+However, SoapUI's interface is clunky and hard to set up.
 Postman has a nice and simple UI, but mock server support is limited on a free plan.
 Because of this, I decided to write my own simple mock server for my own use cases.